vtex-apps/store-discussion/README.md

  - Report bugs;
  - Request features

+## Code of Conduct

+Before participating in Store Framework’s communities, please [read our Code of Conduct](./CODE_OF_CONDUCT.md).
+We have adopted the Contributor Covenant and we expect that all community members adhere to the guidelines within.

 ## Good practices

-Before jumping and creating an issue, please read [our Code of Conduct](./CODE_OF_CONDUCT.md) and follow our good practices guides:
+Before jumping and creating an issue, follow the good practices:

  **1. Search on our community**